 Our complete list of "how-to" articles and posts ranging from gut-loading Dubia roaches for maximum nutrition for the animals that eat them to nutritional strategies to maximizing Dubia roach health for breeding.
 If you're wondering how to do something relating to Dubia roaches, chances are you'll find it here.

 Dry roach chow offers convenience for roachkeepers, but is it the ideal food for dubia roaches?
 Can you raise nutritious feeders on dry roach chow alone?
 This guide provides information about how to tweak your roach chow to increase its nutritional value – both for your roaches and for the animals that feed on them.

 Dry roach chow helps grow big, healthy Dubia roach breeders and maintain the nutrition of feeders.
 However, providing dry chow can be risky.
-Learn how to offer up dry roach chow in the dark, warm, and humid environments common to tropical roach colonies in a way that minimizes the risk of food-related problems.
+Learn how to offer up dry roach chow in the dark, warm, humid environments common to tropical roach colonies like B. Dubia in a way that minimizes the risk of food-related issues.

 Adding certain insects to Dubia roach colonies as cleaner crews can be simple, easy, and effective.
 But there are a few things you should know to ensure harmony and success.
 This article provides instructions for using Dermestid beetles and larvae as cleaner crews in a Dubia (or any other) roach colony.